MullinsLab/ISDB/doc/Freezing.md

 % Freezing versions of the ISDB

+From time to time we freeze versions of the ISDB by making a read-only copy that will never be modified.
+These frozen versions are linked from the main page of the ISDB.
+Freezing allows analyses to lock in a specific version of the data for repeatability while still allowing corrections and new data to flow into the latest in-flight version.

 Frozen versions of the ISDB are a combination of two things:

 1. A copy of the database to which only read-only access is permitted